hongweilibran/BraSyn/README.md

 In this case, t2w (T2-weighted) is missing

 ### How to detect which modality is missing?
 When presenting three image files in each test folder, if you wish to automatically which is missing, we provide a script to do it.
 Please check _detect_missing_modality.py_.

-Please note that after synthesizing the missing one, you will need to copy the other three files to the output folder.
+Please note that after synthesizing the missing one, you will need to **copy** the other three files to the output folder.
 Please check the end of the Python script.
+This is because we will do automated segmentation afterwards.